Lea Michele Is Dating Again, Shows Off New Boyfriend In New York City

 The star also recently headed to Hawaii for a getaway with some of her girlfriends, where she paddle boarded and learned how to hula dance with her besties, presumably on a break from filming her new show.

-She was last seen in Scream Queens, which was cancelled after just two seasons thanks to the second season’s dismal ratings.
+She was last seen in Scream Queens, which was canceled after just two seasons thanks to the second season’s dismal ratings.

 Despite Lea Michele’s new man, the star is still paying respects to her ex, Cory Monteith, who passed away four years ago in 2013.
 Her Glee co-star, whom she considered her best friend and the love of her life, passed away suddenly from a heroin overdose while away in Vancouver, Canada.